View this document as: a single page | multiple pages.

 Bilateral Trust Agreements

 In a bilateral trust agreement, the establishment of the trust agreement occurs directly between the federated parties, and the trust agreement is not managed or facilitated by a separate party.
-Bilateral trust agreements allow for a point-to-point connection to be established between organizations wishing to provide federated identity access to services.
-Bilateral connections can take many forms, including large enterprise applications with static contracts and subscriber-driven dynamic connections to previously unknown RPs.
-In all cases, the CSP, IdP, and RP manage their policies regarding the federated connection directly.
+Bilateral trust agreements allow for a point-to-point connection to be established between organizations that wish to provide federated identity access to services.
+Bilateral connections can take many forms, including large enterprise applications with static contracts or subscriber-driven dynamic connections to previously unknown RPs.
+In all cases, the CSP, IdP, and RP directly manage their policies regarding the federated connection.

 Multilateral Trust Agreements